gab-cat/csmc223-midterm-project/README.md

 - **Format:** `NOP 00 00`
 - Example: `NOP 00 00`
   - Does nothing and moves to the next instruction.
+  - Can be used as placeholders, and to store values.

 #### **PRT 14 - Print**
 - **Format:** `PRT [ARGUMENT] [VALUE/REGISTER]`